It is difficult to get a grant from Esmée. The vast majority of people who apply for our funding are not supported.

 - It's not driving change for the future

-We are looking to support work that is driving change for the future by breaking new ground, or using tried and tested models to push things forward in a new way.
+We are looking to support work that is driving change for the future by doing something new, or using tried and tested models to push things forward in a new way.
 We fund only a tiny fraction of the vast range of charitable work that takes place in the UK and we are looking to support work that goes beyond service delivery.

 - It's not aiming to make a lasting difference